 How to Apply Your Apples

 The famous apple is so ubiquitous throughout history and throughout the world that it may as well be the mascot of the fruit realm.
 Diverse and incredibly versatile, apples are served as breakfast, lunch, and dinner, as well as eaten for dessert and snack-time.
-Popular methods of consumption include baked, sauced, juiced, or simply raw right off the core, among others.
+Popular methods of consumption include baked, sauced, juiced, or simply raw right off the core or sliced and topped with a healthy dab of peanut butter.
 With over 7000 varieties of apples showcasing a vast range of flavors, colors, and textures, some have better applications (apple-cations?) than others; here's your handy guide to which apple goes with which preparation!

 Familiar and sweet, apple juice is a beverage enjoyed by children and adults alike.
 The juice from apples can be enjoyed plain, blended into smoothies or used to lighten up salad dressings and sauces.
 Almost all types of apples make for a pleasant juice, but some are more nectarous than others; look for Crispin, Fuji, Golden Delicious, McIntosh, and Honey Crisp and juice away!